DanteLore/dantelore/content/posts/trip-to-the-movies.md

 I'm not really sure what I set out to prove here.
 But I guess what I did was...
 <!-- wp:list {"ordered":true} -->
-<ol><li>Demonstrate some tools to analyse and explore a dataset - remember to [check out the Colab link for more code, charts and ramblings](https://colab.research.google.com/drive/10h3iRXKa9bVFM1Dd5w96Eh_VACv0nzjo)</li><li>Create a cut-and-paste nirvana for various pandas and matplotlib tricks (see the above link)</li><li>Find out that Stan Lee is more effective than the whole of Albania, when it comes to making money</li><li>Draw some pretty charts</li></ol>
+<ol><li>Demonstrate some tools to analyse and explore a dataset - remember to <a href="https://colab.research.google.com/drive/10h3iRXKa9bVFM1Dd5w96Eh_VACv0nzjo">check out the Colab link for more code, charts and ramblings</a></li><li>Create a cut-and-paste nirvana for various pandas and matplotlib tricks (see the above link)</li><li>Find out that Stan Lee is more effective than the whole of Albania, when it comes to making money</li><li>Draw some pretty charts</li></ol>
 <!-- /wp:list -->
 Maybe four things is enough for any blog post? :)